psenough/teach_yourself_demoscene_in_14_days/README.md

 * Some graphicians fool around with engines and tools until something seems interesting.
 * Some musicians prepare timelines and storyboards for their sounds.

 All these approaches are valid.
-As mentioned several times already demoscene is a hobby, so don't treat it as work.
-Do whatever you like whenever you feel like doing it.
+As mentioned several times already: demoscene is a hobby.
+So don't treat it as work, do whatever you like whenever you feel like doing it.

 Some pro tips to keep in mind: